-Course Code Course Title Credits

-AGBU 2000 Agriculture in the Economy 4

 AGBU 3006 Agricultural Project Appraisal and Implementation 4

 AGBU 3012 Project 4

 MGMT 2023 Financial Management I 3

 LEVEL II & III

-JEIVILJI LIK Z
+SEMESTER 2

 Course Code Course Title Credits

 AGBU 3003 Introduction to Ecotourism: Product Design & Management 4

 AGBU 3005 Introduction to Quantitative Methods in Economics 3

 AGBU 3009 International Trade Policy and Regulations 3

 MKTG 2001 Principles of Marketing 3

 AGBU3012 Project 4

 HUEC 2009 Family Resource Management 3

 HUEC 3007 Law and the Family 3

-^{} NOTE: AGBU 3012 will be offered separately in Semester 1 and 2.
+\ NOTE: AGBU 3012 will be offered separately in Semester 1 and 2.
 Students will be examined at the end of the semester in which they are registered.